CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     {{%notice note%}}

 The `-i` flag is used to specify the location of the Ansible inventory.
-This is required, unless the inventory is moved into a [standard Ansible location](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+This is required, unless the inventory is moved into a {{<exlink url="https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html" text="standard Ansible location">}}.

 {{%/notice%}}